DataDog/documentation/content/en/continuous_integration/tests/setup/junit_xml.md

   </testsuite>
   {{< /code-block >}}

-3. Enable the Github app.
-To do this follow the steps in the next section.
-If you already have an app, make sure it has the `Contents: Read` permission.
+3. Enable the [Github app][12].
+  * If you do not have a Github app: follow the steps in the next section.
+  * If you already have an Github app: enable the `Contents: Read` permission so we can read the `CODEOWNERS` file.

 Note that Github is the only supported git provider for this feature at the moment.